IntelliTect/Documentation/Myriad/Event-APIs.md

 ---
 ## Accessing the API
 By making a POST to the URL `https://myriad.corp.com/api/event/AddUpdate` you can add, create, and edit events.
-There is a powershell module that allows users to perform these operations directly from the command line.
+There is a PowerShell module that allows users to perform these operations directly from the command line.
 The module can be downloaded from [here](http://localhost:30648/Help/DownloadPSScript).

 ---
 ## Example PowerShell Command